-4. The Heavy Vehicle Use Tax shall have a 4 year revenue target, beginning with tax year 2020, of \$11 million plus City costs.
-If at the end of tax year 2021, the City projects 4 year revenues to be above or below the target by an amount that is more than 10 percent of the target, the City will adjust the rate for subsequent tax years to reach the 4 year target.
-The Revenue Division of the Bureau of Revenue and Financial Services is authorized to adopt an administrative rule to implement this change, if needed.
+4. The Heavy Vehicle Use Tax will have a four-year revenue target, beginning with tax year 2020, of \$11 million plus City costs.
+If at the end of tax year 2021, the City projects four-year revenues to be above or below the target by an amount that is more than 10 percent of the target, the City will adjust the rate for subsequent tax years to reach the four-year target.

-5. The Heavy Vehicle Use Tax shall have a 4 year revenue target, beginning with tax year 2024, of \$10.5 million plus City costs.
-If at the end of tax year 2025, the City projects 4 year revenues to be above or below the target by an amount that is more than 10 percent of the target, the City will adjust the rate for subsequent tax years to reach the 4 year target.
-The Revenue Division of the Bureau of Revenue and Financial Services is authorized to adopt an administrative rule to implement this change, if needed.
+5. The Heavy Vehicle Use Tax will have a four-year revenue target, beginning with tax year 2024, of \$10.5 million plus City costs.
+If at the end of tax year 2025, the City projects four-year revenues to be above or below the target by an amount that is more than 10 percent of the target, the City will adjust the rate for subsequent tax years to reach the four-year target.